Mathious6/AnkiCloneApp/BUILD.md

 The project is composed of two parts: the frontend and the backend.
 For the next steps, you will have to stay in the root directory of the project.
+Next commands will be executed on bash, but you can use any linux shell.

 ## 📡 Backend configuration